 Draw a center line down the middle of the platen (also known as the shirt board).
 For more information on how to complete step one, please refer to our “How to Draw Your Platen’s Center Line” post for instructions.

 Line up the center of your t-shirt with the platen center line.

-When you have a new shirt there are a couple ways to try and find the center.
-Some people use the neck tags to locate the center and make sure that is lined up with the center mark on their platen, or sometimes the shirts have a crease down the front of them right down the middle.
-So those are your two go to clues for centering your shirt.
+When you have a new t-shirt, there are a few ways to locate the center.
+Some people like to use the neck tag to locate the middle and make sure that it is lined up with the center mark on their platen.
+Some prefer to line up the t-shirt’s crease to the platen center mark.
+Both are good methods.

 Now that your t-shirt is centered, it’s time to decide where you want your artwork to live on your canvas.
 It can be difficult to decide where to place the art, and left-chest placement tends to give new printers a tough time.
 So, to make the process easier, we’ve created an easy-to-use template based on a standard 16x16 platen that will help you successfully place your artwork.
 Download and print the template to guide the artwork.
 Click below to download the template for free.

 It’s that simple!
 This template will help you succeed whether it’s one piece for yourself or 100 pieces for a customer.

 Remember, we are here to help.
 If you have additional questions, send us your inquiry and a representative will respond as soon as possible:

 In screen printing there are two major players when it comes to inks, you have your water-based inks and your plastisol inks.